-While watching one of my favourite daily series on the lives of medics, I was wondering how terrible it is for both doctors and patients to establish a personal relationship these days.
+While watching one of my favorite daily series on the lives of medics, I was wondering how terrible it is for both doctors and patients to establish a personal relationship these days.
 No matter how caring they try to be to us, at the end of the day we are no more than a ‘case’ to them.
 And the number of these ‘cases’ keep increasing with every passing day.

 What is mHealth